 Many routers have security settings turned on by default to help protect against unwanted internet traffic and ensure the safety of your home network.
 However, some routers have firewall settings that may filter out Circle Home Plus's requests to reach the internet.

 Please take a look at our Advanced Firewall page for information about settings to check in your router's configuration.
 If you think you're having issues related to your firewall, you can log into your router to change its settings.
 We don't recommend turning your firewall completely off, but you can lower the settings and try to use Circle Home Plus with these changes.

 If you want to make sure that Circle Home Plus is tracking your family's devices, we recommend turning the guest network feature off, or changing the network's password and only giving it out to guests.
 Check out this page for more on how Circle Home Plus works with guest networks.
-Also, our router compatibility list has a few devices marked as having a known issue with Circle Home Plus and your router's guest network feature.
+Also, our Router Compatibility article has a few devices marked as having a known issue with Circle Home Plus and that router's guest network feature.

 Circle Home Plus and Mobile Hotspots, or Satellite Connections

 Circle Home Plus was developed for use with your typical home router using a DSL or Cable connection to the Internet.
 Mobile hotspots and satellite connections tend to be incompatible with Circle Home Plus and we cannot guarantee that Circle Home Plus will work to manage these types of networks.

 Circle Home Plus can only manage one subnet at a time and will only see traffic that goes through the subnet it is paired with.
 If you have multiple network segments, whether through the use of a guest network or some other method, make sure that you only connect devices you want Circle Home Plus to manage to the same subnet as Circle Home Plus is on.
 More on how Circle Home Plus handles multiple subnets or VLANs.